This manual is maintained by the Yale Archival and Manuscript Description Committee. Please direct comments to Alison

 This manual was created by the Manuscript Cataloging Committee, a precursor to the Archival and Manuscript Description Committee, in response to a need for Yale-wide manuscript cataloging policies.
 A first version, based on the Beinecke Library's Orbis Cataloging Manual: Mixed Materials Format, was completed in 2006 and addressed collection-level cataloging only.
 Instructions for single manuscript cataloging were added in 2010.
 Links to the Beinecke Library's local manuscript cataloging decisions were added in 2011.
 Guidelines for RDA-compliant name and uniform title headings were added in 2013.

 Guidelines in this manual reflects past and current practice of repositories represented on the committee: Arts, Arts of the Book, Beinecke, Divinity, Historical Medical, Manuscripts and Archives, and Music.
 Guidelines are intended to establish common ground among manuscript catalogers at Yale, by setting standard policies and presenting options and best practices.
 Field definitions include only those MARC fields, subfields, indicators, and codes which are most commonly used in manuscript cataloging.
 For complete MARC definitions, see the Library of Congress MARC standards website.

 This manual provides information on the creation and maintenance of Orbis records for manuscript collections and single manuscripts using record type p (mixed materials).
-Specific procedures for inputting and editing records conform to national standards (such as DACS, LCAF, and LCSH) and Yale's general cataloging policies.
+Specific procedures for inputting and editing records conform to national standards (such as DACS, DCRM(MSS), LCAF, and LCSH) and Yale's general cataloging policies.
 Instructions in the main text address cataloging of manuscript collections with finding aids, and most are also applicable to other types of manuscript cataloging.
 Each section includes links to instructions for cataloging single manuscripts and collections without finding aids and links to the Beinecke Library's local manuscript cataloging decisions.
 Links are active when instructions are available; inactive links will be updated as these additional instructions are created.
 Criteria for cataloging manuscripts individually or as a collection, with or without a finding aid, are locally determined.